PyCon DE & PyData 2025

 Beyond raw performance, TabPFN brings foundation model capabilities to tables: native handling of messy data without preprocessing, built-in uncertainty estimation, synthetic data generation, and transfer learning - all in a few lines of Python code.
 Whether you're building risk models, accelerating scientific research, or optimizing business decisions, TabPFN represents the next major transformation in how we analyze data.
 Join us to explore and learn how to leverage these new capabilities in your work.

 TabPFN shows how foundation model concepts can advance tabular data analysis in Python.
-Born as research published at ICLR 2023, it found strong community adoption with 1,200+ GitHub stars and 100,000+ downloads.
-Our upcoming January 2025 release introduces major improvements in speed, scale and capabilities that we're excited to preview at PyCon.
+Published in Nature Magazine in January 2025, it found strong community adoption with >3,000+ GitHub stars and 1,000,000+ downloads.

 Detailed Outline: